 Benefits and Downsides of Rice

 Rice is affordable and easy to digest.
 Rice also doesn't contain gluten, a protein found in wheat, barley, rye and triticale.
-Because rice is naturally gluten-free, it's an easy, widely available grain option for people who are gluten-intolerant or suffering from celiac disease.
+Because rice is naturally gluten-free, it's an easy, widely available grain option for people who are gluten-intolerant or those who have celiac disease.

 Rice can be eaten within your daily recommended calorie intake as part of a balanced diet.
 However, white rice may be linked to an increased risk of weight gain.
 A May 2019 study published in the journal Applied Physiology, Nutrition, and Metabolism looked at the effects of eating different types of rice in 437 adults.